Pupil Premium Summary 2019/20

 |Whole School D||Social disadvantage can manifest in limited aspirations and a lack of parental engagement.
 Children may not be exposed to rich and varied life experiences and this can put them at a disadvantage.|

-Pupil Premium Impact Statement 2018.19 Click on this link to find out the impact of our Pupil Premium Strategy for 2018 – 2019.
+Click on this link to find out the impact of our Strategy for September 2019 – March 2020: Pupil Premium Strategy 2019-2020 evaluated

 How can parents and guardians contribute to the success of the Pupil Premium Funding?